FJinn/fjinn.github.io/Assignments/3DGameProgramming/BloomEffect/README.md

 Bloom effect created using fragment shader with 2 framebuffers and blur effect.

 Vertex shader is used for moving, rotating, and deforming objects/boxes.

+Framebuffers are used to create the bloom effect through fragment shader.

+The idea behind is to render the blur effect on one framebuffer, while the other is used for occlude/control the frame/picture based on color.
+The combined result of both framebuffers will be the bloom effect showed above.